jdconrad89/Chat/README.md

 * You also have the ability to see recent messages sent from all messages with the same options for search results filtering (last 100 or within the last 30 days) with `curl -X GET  "localhost:3000/api/v1/recent_messages?in_the_last_30_days=true”` returning all messages within the last 30 days and `curl -X GET  "localhost:3000/api/v1/recent_messages?in_the_last_30_days=false”` returning the last 100 messages.

-#Next Steps
+# Next Steps

-From here I have a number of next steps and for what I would do next and what other features I would have added.
+From here I have a number of next steps for what I would do and what other features I would have added.
 * I first would've deployed out to heroku so that I could then create a small local rails app that would be able to communicate with the api.
 * I would also go back in and work further on formatting the returned json from the queries to make it easier for for other applications to work with.
 * I would create a Conversation object that when called would returned all the messages sent between two or more users.